 Coronavirus support - School Holiday Meal Scheme

-The government has launched the Household Support Fund to assist households to meet daily needs such as food, clothing and utilities.
+The government launched the Household Support Fund to assist households to meet daily needs such as food, clothing and utilities.

 This has allowed us to continue our support to eligible families with funds to ensure that they can purchase food over the holidays to replace the meals a child would have received during a school day.